-The TML Risk Management Pool (TMLRMP) was created to provide insurance coverage to local governments; however, it is not an insurance company.
-The pool is a cooperative risk sharing arrangement that works in many ways like a traditional insurer.
+Public Entity Partners was created to provide insurance coverage to local governments; however, it is not an insurance company.
+The Pool is a cooperative risk sharing arrangement that works in many ways like a traditional insurer.
 Participating members pay a premium, receive coverage, and make claims against that coverage.

-The unique relationship between local governments and the TMLRMP sets it apart from traditional insuring methods.
-The TMLRMP is a risk management, coverage/service provider and has the advantage of being able to tailor coverages and services for local government needs and through the risk management process, control the costs for these coverages and services.
-The TMLRMP provides liability coverage for both tort and non-tort exposures, worker's compensation coverage, and offers a multitude of property coverages.
+The unique relationship between local governments and The Pool sets it apart from traditional insuring methods.
+The Pool is a risk management, coverage/service provider and has the advantage of being able to tailor coverages and services for local government needs and through the risk management process, control the costs for these coverages and services.
+Public Entity Partners provides liability coverage for both tort and non-tort exposures, worker's compensation coverage, and offers a multitude of property coverages.

-For more information on the services provided by the TML Risk Management Pool call (800) 624-9698 or (615) 371-0049 or you may visit the TMLRMP web site at www.tmlrmp.org.
+For more information on the services provided by Public Entity Partners call (800) 624-9698 or (615) 371-0049 or visit www.pepartners.org

 Local officials do not have time to "reinvent the wheel" each time they face a problem or question.
 In the complex world of local government, managing a municipality can be quite challenging, especially in smaller municipalities with limited resources.
 Through the Municipal Technical Advisory Service (MTAS), an agency of The University of Tennessee's Institute for Public Service, local officials can obtain technical assistance in a variety of areas.
 MTAS consultants will assist in the development of practical and individual solutions for your city.
 In addition to general and technical consulting duties, MTAS also fulfills municipal training needs through its City University and Elected Officials Academy programs, as well as other specialized training programs.
 Established in 1949 by the Tennessee General Assembly, MTAS is funded by a direct state appropriation and a portion of the local share of the state sales tax.